Bang's problem and symplectic invariants: Inequalities between the oscillation and the norm of the differential

 \begin{theorem} Let $F$ be a $C^1$-smooth function on the unit ball $B$ of a norm $\|\cdot\|$.
 Then

 where $\|\cdot\|_*$ is the corresponding dual norm. \end{theorem}

-\begin{proof} By the standard approximation argument we assume the norms $\|\cdot\|$ and $\|\cdot\|_*$ to be smooth and strictly convex.
+\begin{proof} By the standard approximation argument we assume the norms $\|\cdot\|$ and $\|\cdot\|_*$ to be infinitely smooth and strictly convex.
 We also assume $F$ to be infinitely smooth.
 For any $x$ consider the unique unit vector $y(x)$ such that

-Under the above assumptions this vector depends smoothly on $x$ and we can consider the differential equation:
+Under the above assumptions this unit vector depends smoothly on $x$ and we can consider the differential equation:

-Moreover, we consider its solution with the initial condition $x(0) = 0$.
-Since this solution has the unit velocity it cannot get outside $B$ in a period of time less that $1$.
-Hence it is defined for $t\in (-1, 1)$.
+We consider its solution with the initial condition $x(0) = 0$.
+Since this solution has the unit velocity it cannot get outside $B$ in a period of time less than $1$.
+By the extension of solutions theorem the solution $x(t)$ is defined for $t\in (-1, 1)$.
 Then we calculate